 Those who have experienced this feeling know that there’s a magical connection when you’re with the right person.
 It might seem as if the rest of the world is slipping away.
 The man or woman you’re with is your world for the time that you’re together, and everything just seems easier.
 While it might feel as if it’s a momentary or fleeting state of mind, the truth is, it is most often a long-term state of mind.
 As psychologist and author Melanie Greenberg (2013) says, there’s something special about the feeling of two hearts beating as one.
 In that moment, there’s a deep connection where you’re moved by how the other person is feeling and inspired to make him or her feel good.
 In general, there’s a deep sense of caring.

-Whether you’re in a romantic relationship or not, February is a good time to honor the concept of love by using the month as a springboard to create and nurture abundant love in your life.
+Whether you’re in a romantic relationship or not, now is a good time to honor the concept of love.
 My father-in-law, who was one of 12 children, often spoke of his mother’s love by saying, “The more she loved, the more her capacity to love.”
 Love begets love and is indeed contagious.

 Here are seven ways to express your love: